AttentionSeekers/FarSightBERT/report/2.metho.typ

 As described in ConvNet, convolutional layer extracts high level features from given BERT embeddings of clinical nursing notes.
 But it cannot capture long term dependencies in nursing notes.
 The idea for this architecture is to capture the capabilities of Convolution and LSTM.
 The hybrid architecture is efficient in capturing high level features as well as retains long term dependencies.

 The ConvLSTM architecture used in this study is configured as follows:
-- *Input Layer:*  Accepts 768-dimensional BERT embeddings and transforms it 289-dimensional while retaining maximum semantic information.
+- *Input Layer:*  A fully connected layer reduces the $768$ dimensional BioBERT embeddings to a latent space of $289$ dimensions.
+This layer acts like a dimensional reduction step while aiming to retain maximum semantic information.
+- *Reshaping step:* The $289$ dimensional vector is reshaped into a 2D grid of shape $(1,17,17)$ to simulate a spatial structure for 2D convolution.
+This is purely a data wrangling step for 2D convolution and does not reflect any real spatial locality.
-- *Convolutional Layer:* Applies 19 filters of kernel size 3 on (17 x 17) size input with stride 1 and extracts 19 feature maps
+- *Convolutional Layer:* A 2D convolution layer applies 19 filters of size $3\x3$ with stride 1 producing $19$ feature maps.
-- *Intermediate Linear Layer:* Accepts 19 flattened feature maps and transforms those to 289-dimensional latent space.
+- *Intermediate Linear Layer:* Accepts $19$ flattened feature maps and transforms those to $289$ dimensional latent space.
-- *LSTM:* LSTM module with 1 layer, 300-dimension hidden tensors
+- *LSTM Module:* The resulting $289$ dimensional vector is reshaped to a 3D tensor and passed through a single layer LSTM with a hidden state size of $300$.
+Although the input is non-sequential, the LSTM acts as a non-linear aggregator enabling richer interactions across transformed feature space.
-- *Output Layer:* Output from LSTM module is passed through a fully connected layer to produce the final probabilities across 19 target classes.
+- *Output Layer:* Output from LSTM module is passed through a fully connected layer to produce the produce the logits to output 19 target classes.